Click on a question below to see the answer. If you don't see your question, let us know so we can help!

 It varies but we offer certain discounts, financial assistance, and have various payment options available.
 The easiest way to learn about cost is to visit us or call for a free consultation.
 We're confident our center can offer you the best treatment at the best price.

 Yes, it is safe when prescribed by a doctor just like any other medication you might take for blood pressure, diabetes, etc. If you have specific questions give us a call and we’ll be happy to answer them.

-There is no set “treatment time” and many patients choose to remain on medication indefinitely.
-The general idea is that treatment lasts as long as it is beneficial and the patient wants to continue.
-For some this is six months and others it could be years.
+There is no set “treatment time” and some patients choose to remain on medication.
+The general idea is that treatment lasts as long as it is beneficial to the patient, which is often about 18 months

 No. While they function similarly and are used for similar treatment goals, they are 2 different medications.
 Methadone has been studied longer and is considered the standard of treatment while Suboxone or buprenorphine based products are a more recent addition to treatment regimens.
 Both have benefits depending on your needs and we’ll help you determine the best option.

 We have both a methadone program and an outpatient suboxone/buprenorphine program where you can have your prescription sent to your local pharmacy.
 We are a complete treatment center which means offering everything from the doctor visit to the medication and it’s all included.
 Counseling, group therapy, family therapy, behavioral techniques, and referral services including job/resume prep workshops, educational linkages, financial services, community/benefits services, and much more are also provided for free.

 Unless you are there for a meeting or a treatment related activity, you will spend less than 10 minutes in the center on average for a usual visit.